bcgov/entity/rfcs/rfc-cloud-events-for-name-request.md

             "identifier": "6724165",
             "data": {
                 "nrNum": "6724165",
-                "previousState": "DRAFT"
+                "previousState": "PENDING_PAYMENT"
-                "newState": "PENDING_PAYMENT"
+                "newState": "DRAFT"
                 ...
             }
         }

 ```

-### Integration Point 4 - SOLR Updater Subscriber
+### Integration Point 2 - SOLR Updater Subscriber

 Currently, when NameX updates the NamesDB, this results in an Oracle trigger populating a record in the NamesDB
 transaction table.
 From there a series of processes are executed eventually leading to the update of the SOLR indexes.
 These series of processes are similar to this [diagram](https://raw.githubusercontent.com/bcgov/namex/main/docs/img/flow-1.png)

 We would like to replace this existing way of triggering an update to SOLR names indexes by creating a new SOLR updater
 subscriber.
 This new subscriber will subscribe to the `nr.events` subject and will update SOLR indexes the same way
 the previous process did when a NR state change message that requires a SOLR index update is received.

-### Integration Point 5 - SBC-Auth NR Events Subscriber
+### Integration Point 3 - SBC Auth NR Events Subscriber

-A new subscriber may need to be created to listen for the `nr.events` subject to process NR state change messages.
-Note
+A new listener in sbc-auth will need to be added to listen for the new NR state change message via the new
-that it may not be necessary to create a new subscriber if the subscriber used in integration point 2 will be used to
-process multiple message types.  i.e. payment completed and NR state change messages.
+`nr.events` subject.
+Logic will also need to be added to parse the CloudEvent defined in Integration Point 1a & 1b.
+The new listener will perform specific actions based on the new NR state.
+A NR state change to `DRAFT` will result in

-The details of what the subscriber will do with a NR state change message has not been decided at this point in
+the subscriber affiliating the NR to the Manage Business Dashboard.
+And a NR state change to `CONSUMED` will result in
-time.
+the NR marked as used.
+Resulting actions for other NR state changes are yet to be determined.

+sbc-auth has already implemented several listeners so the implementation should just be fairly similar to the other
+listeners.
+It will just be a matter of copying an existing listener, updating subject to subscribe to `nr.events`
+and implementing the event parsing and processing logic.

 # Drawbacks